nmshd/documentation/_includes/use-cases/use-case-transport-download-file.md

 ## On Success

-- Downloads the file that corresponds to the `id`.
+- Downloads the binary content of the File that corresponds to the `id`.

 ## On Failure